 In 2005, a task force was created with members from Brentwood United Methodist Church and First Presbyterian Church (Nashville) with the intention of exploring the possibilities of starting a youth ministry training program.
 Both churches invested $25,000 to launch the program and empower the organization to raise the long-term support.
-In 2006, with the approval of both the First Presbyterian Session and the Brentwood UMC Church Council, the Center for Youth Ministry Training was born.
+In 2006, with the approval of both the First Presbyterian Session and the Brentwood United Methodist Church Council, the Center for Youth Ministry Training was born.

 South Africa Outreach is Brentwood United Methodist Church's umbrella ministry that refers to our partnerships with Brentwood Methodist Church South Africa and 3 schools in the Howick and Tumbleweed communities.